LPTK/SeaglPrototype/rsc/doc/internal/Type System.md

 a = x  // value
 ````

-Wrongful mixes of type and value expressions will be detected after parsing, during AST construction.
+Wrongful mixes of type and value expressions will be detected after parsing, during TAST construction.

 Just like values, higher-order types can be expressed in the form of lambdas.
 This is how generic types are expressed.
 The following are equivalent: